engineerjoe440/KRNCApps/RanchHand/README.md

 ---

 ### Brief History
-KRNC, a ficticious broadcast radio station is a radio station for everyone, it is everyone's own station.
+KRNC, a fictitious broadcast radio station is a radio station for everyone, it is everyone's own station.
 "Your music lives here," the musical positioning statement for the station.